magtheo/DuoArm/README.md

 # DuoArm
-ROS2 controll system for a bachelor thesis
+ROS2 control system for a bachelor thesis